YasinAflatoon/HTML/notes/BasicTags.md

 ## Heading Tags

-In HTML, we can have 6 heading styles specifed by `h`, from h1 to h6:
+In HTML, we can have 6 heading styles specified by `h`, from h1 to h6:

 ``` HTML
 <body>